Healthy Bones at Every Age

 The daily calcium recommendation for men over 50 remains the same at 1,000 mg.
 Many women over 50 are entering or have gone through menopause, and the FNB recommends that women over 50 increase their daily calcium intake to 1,200 mg.

 Menopause.
 Most women enter menopause between the ages of 42 and 55.
 As the levels of estrogen drop dramatically, women undergo rapid bone loss.
 In fact, in the 10 years after menopause, women can lose 40% of their spongy, inner bone and 10% of their hard, outer bone.
-This reduces bone strength and increases a woman's risk for fracture.
+This reduces bone strength and increases a woman's risk of fractures.
 It also helps explain why osteoporosis is much more common in women than in men (who do not experience this acute loss of hormone in middle age).

 In the past, estrogen replacement therapy was frequently used to protect aging women from bone loss.
 Research has since shown that there are significant risks in taking estrogen long-term after menopause.
 These include increased risk of serious blood clots, stroke, heart attack, breast and ovarian cancers, gall bladder disease, and possibly dementia.

 If your period becomes irregular, or, if you develop signs of menopause, such as hot flashes, talk with your doctor.
 You also may want to ask about bone density testing.
-This is a safe, painless, x-ray technique that compares your current bone density with the peak bone mass someone your same gender and ethnicity should have reached at 20 to 25 years of age.
+This is a safe, painless, X-ray technique that compares your current bone density with the peak bone mass someone your same gender and ethnicity should have reached at 20 to 25 years of age.

 Age 70 and above.
 Both men and women should get 1,200 mg of calcium each day.
 The RDA for Vitamin D at this age is 800 IU.